box/spout/README.md

 #### Row styling

 It is possible to apply some formatting options to a row.
-Spout supports fonts as well as alignment styles.
+Spout supports fonts, borders as well as alignment styles.

 ```php
 use Box\Spout\Common\Type;